-We received two responses to our consultation; from the Consumer Council for Water ("CCWater") and the Environment Agency.
-We considered these responses before making the decision to vary Icosa's appointment.
+We received one response to our consultation: from the Consumer Council for Water ("CCWater").
+We considered this response before making the decision to vary Icosa Water's appointment.
 The points raised in the response are set out below.

-4.1 CCWater
+4. 1 CCWater response

-Overall, CCWater agrees with Ofwat's assessment that customers will be no worse off if served by Icosa instead of Southern Water.
-CCWater accepts that given Icosa's relatively small size and customer base, it may be appropriate for Icosa to tailor some of the services that it provides.
-Until it can provide a social tariff, CCWater stated that it would expect Icosa to offer appropriate, flexible support to any individual customers in financial difficulty that would otherwise benefit from a social tariff.
-CCWater expects that this should not be at the expense of Icosa's other customers.
+Overall, CCWater agrees with Ofwat's assessment that customers will be no worse off if served by Icosa Water instead of Southern Water.
+CCWater accepts that given Icosa Water's relatively small size and the disparate nature of its customer base, it may be appropriate for Icosa Water to tailor some of the services that it provides.
+Until it can provide a social tariff, CCWater stated that it would expect Icosa Water to offer appropriate, flexible support to any individual customers in financial difficulty that would otherwise benefit from a social tariff.
+CCWater expects that this should not be at the expense of Icosa Water's other customers.